OUCMachineLearning/OUCML/代码技巧汇总/动手推导Self-attention.md

 ## 3. Extending to Transformers

 So, where do we go from here?
 Transformers!
 Indeed we live in exciting times of deep learning research and high compute resources.
-Transformer is the incarnation from [Attention Is All You Need](https://towardsdatascience.com/illustrated-self-attention-2d627e33b20a#9abf), orginally born to perform [neural machine translation](https://en.wikipedia.org/wiki/Neural_machine_translation).
+Transformer is the incarnation from Attention Is All You Need orginally born to perform neural machine translation.
 Researchers picked up from here, reassembling, cutting, adding and extending the parts, and extend its usage to more language tasks.

 Here I will briefly mention how we can extend self-attention to a Transformer architecture.